Wilmington, North Carolina: Religion

-Less than half of Wilmington's population is religiously affiliated (47.30%), with the majority of practitioners being Christian.
+Approximately half of Wilmington's population is religiously affiliated (47.30%), with the majority of practitioners being Christian.
 The two largest Christian denominations in Wilmington are Protestant: Baptists (14.66%) and Methodists (8.29%), followed by Roman Catholics (7.42%).
 There are also a significant number of Presbyterians (3.19%), Episcopalians (2.30%), Pentecostals (1.45%), and Lutherans (1.32%).
 Other Christian denominations make up 7.02%, and the Latter-Day Saints have 0.90%.
 Much smaller is the proportion of residents who follow Islam (0.46%), and Judaism (0.25%).
 A small percentage of people practice Eastern religions (0.04%).

 Wilmington has significant historical religious buildings, such as the Basilica Shrine of St. Mary and the Temple of Israel.